EvanOxfeld/streams-0.10-presentation/outline.md

 # Streams in NodeJS

-## ToDo
-* need to interweave demos / live coding
-    * Streams in 0.6/0.8 -> demo old unzip
-    * Streams in 0.9/0.10 -> demo new unzip
-* Visuals for back-pressure

 ## Outline
 * What is an I/O bound problem?
-* Why Streams?
-    * Code example of buffering data w/o Streams?
+    * Code example of buffering data w/o Streams
+    * Is there a good abstraction for the on 'data' pattern?
+* Streams with util.pump
+    * Code example
+    * Issues
+* Streams with .pipe()
     * Show how _using_ Streams is _easy_
+        * Define types of Streams here?
     * Compare to unix pipes
-* Streaming problems (Show evolution in node for each concept?)
-    * Define types of Streams here?
-    * Dive into buffering and back-pressure
-* Evolution of the NodeJS Stream abstraction
+    * Simple demo using core streams?
-* Problems with Streams Today
+* Problems with Streams today
+    * Demo old unzip
+    * Explore buffering, back-pressure, and spew streams
 * Streams Tomorrow, Today
     * Changes to stream.Readable & stream.Writable
     * Duplex, Transform, PassThrough
+    * Demo unzip with readable-stream / v0.9
     * UntilStream
+        * Live code using new unshift() method??
 * Streams in Rails?
 * Conclusion
 * References